N.J. Admin. Code § 6A:23A-21.1

 (e) Change order for professional and extraordinary unspecified services (EUS) contracts are governed by the following:

-2. If the change is not within the scope of activities of the original contract:
+2. If the change is not within the scope of the original contract's activities:

 i.
 If the contract was awarded without competitive bidding being required by law or rule (as in the case for professional services and certain authorized extraordinary, unspecifiable services per N.J.S.A.
 18A:18A-5.a(2)), any change beyond the original scope of activities may be made by amendatory contract; and

 ii.
-If the consulting contract was not a professional service and was required to be subject to competitive bidding, any change beyond the original scope of activity shall be by new contract based on new bidding.
+If the consulting contract was not a contract for "professional services," as defined at N.J.S.A.
+18A:18A-2.h, and was required to be subject to competitive bidding, any change beyond the original scope of activity shall be by new contract based on new bidding.

 3. The school business administrator/board secretary shall certify the availability of funds and that all required approvals have been received pursuant to N.J.A.C.
 6A:23A-13 prior to authorizing any change order that increases costs.